Bologna: Modern history

 Napoleon entered Bologna on 19 June 1796.
-Napoleon briefly reinstated the ancient mode of government, giving power to the Senate, which however had to swear fealty to the short-lived Cispadane Republic, created as a client state of the French First Republic at the congress of Reggio (27 December 1796 – 9 January 1797) but succeeded by the Cisalpine Republic on 9 July 1797, later by the Italian Republic and finally the Kingdom of Italy.
+Napoleon briefly reinstated the ancient mode of government, giving power to the Senate of Bologna, which however had to swear fealty to the short-lived Cispadane Republic, created as a client state of the French First Republic at the congress of Reggio (27 December 1796 – 9 January 1797) but succeeded by the Cisalpine Republic on 9 July 1797, later by the Italian Republic and finally the Kingdom of Italy.
 After the fall of Napoleon, the Congress of Vienna of 1815 restored Bologna to the Papal States.
 Papal rule was contested in the uprisings of 1831.
 The insurrected provinces planned to unite as the Province Italiane Unite with Bologna as the capital.
 Pope Gregory XVI asked for Austrian help against the rebels.
 Metternich warned French king Louis Philippe I against intervention in Italian affairs, and in the spring of 1831, Austrian forces marched across the Italian peninsula, defeating the rebellion by 26 April.

 By the mid-1840s, unemployment levels were very high and traditional industries continued to languish or disappear; Bologna became a city of economic disparity with the top 10 percent of the population living off rent, another 20 percent exercising professions or commerce and 70 percent working in low-paid, often insecure manual jobs.
 The Papal census of 1841 reported 10,000 permanent beggars and another 30,000 (out of a total population of 70,000) who lived in poverty.

 In the revolutions of 1848 the Austrian garrisons which controlled the city on behalf of the pope were temporarily expelled, but eventually came back and crushed the revolutionaries.

 Papal rule finally ended in the aftermath of Second War of Italian Independence, when the French and Piedmontese troops expelled the Austrians from Italian lands, on 11 and 12 March 1860, Bologna voted to join the new Kingdom of Italy.
 In the last decades of the 19th century, Bologna once again thrived economically and socially.
 In 1863 Naples was linked to Rome by railway, and the following year Bologna to Florence.
 Bolognese moderate agrarian elites, that supported liberal insurgencies against the papacy and were admirers of the British political system and of free trade, envisioned a unified national state that would open a bigger market for the massive agricultural production of the Emilian plains.
 Indeed, Bologna gave Italy one of its first prime ministers, Marco Minghetti.

 After World War I, Bologna was heavily involved in the Biennio Rosso socialist uprisings.
 As a consequence, the traditionally moderate elites of the city turned their back on the progressive faction and gave their support to the rising Fascist movement of Benito Mussolini.
 Dino Grandi, a high-ranking Fascist party official and Ministry of Foreign Affairs, remembered for being an Anglophile, was from Bologna.
 During the interwar years, Bologna developed into an important manufacturing centre for food processing, agricultural machinery and metalworking.
 The Fascist regime poured in massive investments, for example with the setting up of a giant tobacco manufacturing plant in 1937.